saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-19-saltstack-overview.md

 ### SaltStack Enterprise (SSE)

 So far, everything that was discussed were the things that you find in <b>Salt open</b>.
 In addition to Salt open, there is also SSE.
 This is a commercial product that adds the following features to SaltStack:
-- Centralized control of your salt masters through a GUI or an API
+- Centralized control of your salt masters through a GUI or an Enterprise API
 - Role based access control
 - Multi-master support
-- LDAP integration
+- LDAP and Active Directory integration
 - Reporting
+- Central job and event cache

 ## Closing thoughts